getgauge/documentation/user/specifications/README.md

 # Specifications

-**Specifications**(Spec) are business layer test cases which can also act as your feature documentation.
+**Specifications** (spec) are business layer test cases which can also act as your feature documentation.
 They are written in the business language.
 Typically a spec or specification describe a particular feature of the application under test.

 * They are written in a **.spec** file.
 Gauge also supports **.md** file format.
 * The Markup for a Specification file is based on [markdown](https://en.wikipedia.org/wiki/Markdown) syntax.